Skip to header Skip to Content Skip to Footer

 Any courses added to University Studies during and after a student's catalogue year are eligible to fulfill University Studies requirements.
 If a student takes a course before its addition to University Studies, the course will not automatically fulfill University Studies Building Competency requirements.

 Read the Competency Checklist.
-Students, if you feel your course meets the requirements of a University Studies Competency, meet with your advisor.
+If you feel your course meets the requirements of a University Studies Competency, meet with your advisor.
 The advisor will complete the Petition for Crediting a US Competency Requirement.
-The advisor initiates and signs the form, then routes it to the department chair of the student's major, then to the Director of University Studies for approval.
-Find out more about the Petition form.
+The advisor initiates and signs the form, then routes it to the department chair of the student's major, then to the director of University Studies for approval.
+Find out more about the petition form.

 The course cannot be repeated here if it has the same content.

-Starting in the 2014 - 2015 UNCW Catalogue, some transfer courses may articulate automatically to fulfill competency requirements.
+Some transfer courses may articulate automatically to fulfill competency requirements.
 The catalogue may, however, exclude other transfer courses from fulfilling the Building Competency requirements.
-In those cases, students, in consultation with their advisors, may submit a Petition Form to the Associate Vice Chancellor and Dean of Undergraduate Studies.
+In those cases, students, in consultation with their advisors, may submit a Petition Form to the associate vice chancellor and dean of Undergraduate Studies.
 Students in prior catalogue years will not be affected by this change.

 top